grapheco/pandadb-v0.1/README.md

 ##  3. <a name='CypherPlus'></a>CypherPlus

 PandaDB enhances `Cypher` grammar, naming CypherPlus.
 CypherPlus allows writing BLOB literals in query commands, also it allows semantic operations on properties, especially BLOB properties.
+For more details about BLOB and relevant functions, please visit the [Blob Introduction](docs/blob.md).

 ###  3.1. <a name='BLOBliterals'></a>BLOB literals